ngshiheng/six-percent/README.md

 1. Fork this
 2. Create your feature branch (`git checkout -b feature/fooBar`)
-3. Please run `./scripts/lint.sh` before committing any code and make sure it passes all the lint and format check
+3. Please make sure you have installed the `pre-commit` hook and make sure it passes all the checks
-4. Commit your changes (`git commit -am 'Add some fooBar'`)
+4. Commit your changes (`git commit -am 'feat: Add some fooBar`', make sure that your [commits are semantic](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716))
 5. Push to the branch (`git push origin feature/fooBar`)
 6. Create a new Pull Request